-Maitland Town Hall, Walka Water Works and surprisingly Maitland Gaol are typically Maitland and my top picks for nuptials with a difference.
+Maitland Town Hall, Walka Water Works (currently closed) and surprisingly Maitland Gaol are typically Maitland and my top picks for nuptials with a difference.
 Maitland Town Hall transforms into a theatrical wedding venue with a stage to match.
 Ideal for music lovers looking to have a wedding singer or band at their reception or even the ceremony itself.
 I’ve seen the hall’s impressive architecture pop with flowers from Morpeth Flower Gallery.
 Their handy work, especially their floral centrepieces and divine wreaths, is stunning.
 Just visiting their shop will get your botanical mouth watering.

-Walka Water Works is rustic and industrial, making for the perfect outdoor ceremony.
+Walka Water Works (currently closed) is rustic and industrial, making for the perfect outdoor ceremony.
 It’s singular brick chimney and pumping station are in the elegant ‘Victorian Italianate’ style.
 Wedding photos taken here are spectacular because it is a place like nowhere else.

 Then there’s Maitland Gaol.
 You’re going to have to trust me on this one.
 Get past the jokes about ‘getting less for murder’ and ‘the old ball and chain’ and explore a wedding venue that is memorable, versatile and huge.
 In my experience, the amazing staff are always ready to translate your wedding options into this unexpectedly flexible space.
 Imagine this, your guests move from your ceremony in the old chapel or the beautiful lawn of the exercise yard.
 The sun is setting over the sandstone walls.
 They enter B Wing and instead of an empty hall studded with heavy wooden and cast iron doors they find rows of candles throwing shadows everywhere.
 A huge banquet table covered in bouquets and fine china stretches seemingly as far as the eye can see.
 What a reception!